Loading component...

 For twinning arrangement accreditation submissions, providers are to use Template 1.

-We require all accredited programs to apply for reaccreditation every five years.
-In order to be reaccredited, the program must meet the accreditation standards and criteria current at the time.
+The Professional Bodies require all accredited programs to apply for reaccreditation every seven years for Category 1 providers and five years for Category 2 providers.
+In order to be reaccredited by the Professional Bodies, the program must meet the accreditation standards and criteria current at the time.

 - We expect that the software will be a commercial accounting package (there are many on the market, including MYOB and Xero).
 Use of a spreadsheet or database package, or software specially developed for teaching accounting, won't normally meet this requirement.